-The ASLE book and graduate student paper awards in the areas of ecocriticism and environmental creative writing recognize excellence in the field.
+The biennial ASLE book and graduate student paper awards in the areas of ecocriticism and environmental creative writing recognize excellence in the field.
 The first awards were given at the 2007 Biennial Conference held at Wofford College in Spartanburg, South Carolina.
-The most recent awards were given at the 2019 conference held at the University of California, Davis.
+The tenth biennial awards will be presented at the Authors’ and Awards Reception at our next conference, to be held at the University of Maryland from July 8-11, 2025.

 Environmental Creative Writing Book Award